EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Optimization.md

 # Confirm Log Analytics Workspace (LAW) Commitment Tier

 Next we need to determine the Log Analytics Workspace commitment tier, as it's separately from Sentinel.
-Both the LAW and Sentinel commitment tiers should generally be the same, unless you’ve got a very complex setup with different ingest volumes, but that’s not typical in my experience and it tends to be easier to manage when Sentinel is deployed to it’s own dedicated workspace (especially from a cost management perspective).
+Both the LAW and Sentinel commitment tiers should generally be the same, unless you’ve got a very complex setup with different ingest volumes, but that’s not typical in my experience.

 To determine your LAW commitment tier, navigate to your workspace and select the Usage and estimated costs blade: